Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 #### Multisig: The Transparency Standard

 **Multisig** represents cryptocurrency's transparency approach, enforcing spending policies directly on the blockchain where they become visible, open-source, and auditable.
-By requiring multiple signatures from independent keys, organizations create high transparency—stakeholders can verify governance decisions and audit the exact conditions for treasury movements.
+By requiring multiple signatures from independent keys, organizations create high transparency, stakeholders can verify governance decisions and audit the exact conditions for treasury movements.

 This model particularly benefits DeFi protocols and DAOs, where public verification of approval thresholds builds community trust.
 Implementation typically relies on Bitcoin's native capabilities or Ethereum's Safe contracts (formerly Gnosis Safe), which have secured billions across thousands of organizations.